bisvarup/vCard-To-CSV-nodejs/README.md

 # Challenge Accepted

 There are minor variations in v2.0, 3.0 and 4.0
 https://en.wikipedia.org/wiki/VCard provides a lot of information on it.

+# Solution

+The vCard npm module does the work of parsing vCard to json format.
+It works well with version 2, 3, 4.
+So I shall use this npm module to parse the data to json.
+After that I have to do these:

+1. Wherever the value is an array join it and convert it to String.
+   1.1.
+Object is deep so it has to be done recursively.